xingbpshen/agentic-reasoning-vpgm/README.md

 datasets/
 └── my_scienceqa/
     ├── val_1005.json
+    ├── test_2563.json
-    └── test_2563.json
+    └── DATASET_LICENSE
 ```
 This dataset is a subset, and a processed (all tools' responses are included) version of the original [ScienceQA](https://github.com/lupantech/ScienceQA) dataset.
-For convenience, we provide a Google Drive Link (coming soon) to download the processed dataset used in our experiments, note that the dataset is under CC BY-NC-SA 4.0 license.
+For convenience, we provide a [Google Drive link](https://drive.google.com/drive/folders/1OFah-mLXufy8XbUq6B5_JNepeS_S_Yy-?usp=sharing) to download the processed dataset used in our experiments, note that the dataset is under CC BY-NC-SA 4.0 license.

 ## 2. Running Inference
 Please run the following command to run inference: